Monsters vs. Aliens (franchise): Monsters vs. Aliens (2009)

 Monsters vs. Aliens is a 2009 American animated science fiction comedy film.
 It was DreamWorks Animation's first feature film to be directly produced in a stereoscopic 3D format instead of being converted into 3D after completion, which added $15 million to the film's budget.

 The film involves the story of Susan Murphy who is excited to be married to weatherman Derek Dietl.
 But moments before her ceremony, she gets unexpectedly struck by a radioactive asteroid and during the ceremony, she grows up to a size of 50 feet tall.
 Once she grows into a giant, known as Ginormica, she gets whisked away by the United States Army and gets sent to a secret maximum security prison where she meets other monsters who had been rounded up over the past 50 years: Dr. Cockroach, (a scientist who became part cockroach during an experiment), The Missing Link, (a 20,000 year old macho fish ape who was thawed out from deep ice), B.O.B. (an indestructible gelatinous blob who was injected with salad dressing as a tomato), and Insectosaurus (a 350 grub who was mutated by nuclear radiation).
 The monsters do not fit in with society and are kept in the prison by General W.R.
 Monger, the army officer who is in charge of the facility.
 All the monsters get released when they are called in to save the world from an invasion by Gallaxhar, a villain from outer space, who wants to use the asteroid that hit Susan as the key to his invasion.

 The film was originally scheduled for a May 2009 release, but the release date was moved to March 27, 2009.
 It was released on DVD and Blu-ray September 29, 2009, in North America and included the easter egg to the upcoming movies and previews.
 The film features the voices of Reese Witherspoon, Seth Rogen, Hugh Laurie, Will Arnett, Conrad Vernon, Rainn Wilson, Kiefer Sutherland, Stephen Colbert, and Paul Rudd.

 Unproduced sequel

-Despite its success in the United States market, DreamWorks Animation's CEO, Jeffrey Katzenberg was quoted in the Los Angeles Times that a sequel would not be made because of the film's weak performance in some key international markets.
+Despite its success in the United States market, DreamWorks Animation's CEO, Jeffrey Katzenberg was quoted in the Los Angeles Times in October 2009 that a sequel would not be made because of the film's weak performance in some key international markets.
 "There was enough of a consensus from our distribution and marketing folks in certain parts of the world that 'doing a sequel' would be pushing a boulder up a hill."
-After the release of Megamind, Katzenberg commented these sequels: "All shared an approach and tone and idea of parody, and did not travel well internationally.
+In April 2011, Katzenberg commented about a sequel to Monsters vs. Aliens as well as Shark Tale and Megamind, saying: "All shared an approach and tone and idea of parody, and did not travel well internationally.
 We don't have anything like that coming on our schedule now."